NovatecConsulting/opentelemetry-training/tutorial/content/exercises/otel_in_action/_index.md

 weight: 10
 ---

-## How to perform the exercise

-* This exercise is based on the following repository [repository](https://github.com/NovatecConsulting/opentelemetry-training/)
-* All exercises are in the subdirectory `exercises`.
-There is also an environment variable `$EXERCISES` pointing to this directory.
-All directories given are relative to this one.
-* Initial directory: `otel-in-action`

 ## Introduction

 This introductory lab exercise will demonstrate capabilities of OpenTelemetry from an end-user perspective.
 There will be no changes in configuration necessary.
 It's simply about starting a set of pre-defined containers and walking through usage scenarios.